OnePlus April 2021 update is available on these devices - 9to5Google

 OnePlus 7 Series and Older

-So far, no April 2021 update has been provided to any OnePlus 7 series devices or earlier models.
+So far, no April 2021 update has been provided to any OnePlus 7 series devices, but ironically the OnePlus 6 and 6T both received the update in the last week of April.
+The update didn’t bring Android 11 or really anything else of substance, but the April patch is on board.

 FTC: We use income earning auto affiliate links.
 More.